 In Bhutan, savor regional specialties, with impromptu opportunities to get involved in a kitchen or be invited to share a local meal.
 Learn to understand Bhutanese cuisine it is necessary to know the basic history of the people and the importance of Bhutan in regional and in Silk Road trade, which influenced the cuisine (Chinese and Indian dishes especially prominent).
-Though the culinary offerings in Bhutan have nothing on its impressive Southern neighbors, India and Thailand, (who really does?), travelers may enjoy simple but tasty country food.
-Maligned in the past as a cuisine of yak cheese and chilies (indeed, in 2005 Ruth Reichl, editor of Gourmet, wrote Bhutan had ''the world's worst cuisine"), there is nothing to fear—the few travelers who have trickled in before you and opening of luxury resorts, including the Aman, have created a market for better eats and restaurants and newer hotels are delivering local dishes for international tastes and also offer Indian, Chinese and Nepali food and the results have been dramatic.
+Though the culinary offerings in Bhutan have little over southern neighbors, India and Thailand, (who really does?), travelers may enjoy simple but tasty country food.
+Maligned in the past as a cuisine mainly of yak cheese and chilies (indeed, in 2005 Ruth Reichl, Editor of Gourmet, wrote Bhutan had ''the world's worst cuisine"), there is nothing to fear—the few travelers who have trickled in before you and opening of luxury resorts, including the Aman, have created a market for more varied and quality dining and restaurants and newer hotels are delivering local dishes for international tastes and also offer Indian, Chinese and Nepali food and the results have been dramatic.

-Bhutan is primarily an agrarian society that features a simpler cuisine largely confined to only four variables—the kind and quantity of chillies used, the kind of meat or vegetable, if any of either (usually radish, cabbage, potato or mushroom); and the presence or absence of datse (a local cheese akin to paneer).
+Bhutan is primarily an agrarian society that features a simpler cuisine largely confined to only four variables—the kind and quantity of chilies used, the kind of meat or vegetable, if any of either (usually radish, cabbage, potato or mushroom); and the presence or absence of dates (a local cheese akin to paneer).
 Did we mention chilies?
 They are in almost everything, much like salt in Western cuisine, but prepared as entrées in their own right for the Bhutanese love a dish with a kick of spice.
 Despite popular dishes that are meat-based, many Bhutanese are vegetarian and those on meat-free diets will enjoy a variety of delicious dishes.

 Dining customs and considerations in Bhutan are much like in Myanmar—don't feel awkward if someone refuses to eat with you upon invitation; when offered food, one says meshu meshu, covering one's mouth with the hands in refusal according to Bhutanese manners... but then will give in on a second or third offer, so be politely persistent with your invitation.